8ta4/quest/README.md

 Absolutely.
 Just open the page using its regular URL, without any `quest`-related query string.

 > If I close the answer tab or navigate away, does the question tab close?
-(Planned)

 Yep, if you close the answer tab or navigate away, the question tab will close.

 > If I close the question tab or navigate away, does the answer tab close?
-(Planned)

 Yes, it works the same way. if you close the question tab or navigate away, the answer tab will close.